Rational Safety or Driver Child-Proofing?

 The road runs through the campus of Stetson University, an area with college students, dorms, and bars.
 And yet during the five year period his study covered, Dumbaugh said, there was not a single fatal crash there.

 This entry was posted on Tuesday, June 8th, 2010 at 8:29 am and is filed under Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.